Stephanie Chuang Founder Story | The Patient Story

-I was diagnosed with stage 3 non-Hodgkin lymphoma in December 2016.
-Over the phone.
-Like so many others, my family and I started to swim in questions.
+I was diagnosed with stage 3 non-Hodgkin lymphoma in December 2016 – over the phone.
+Like so many other people, my family and I started to swim in questions.

 What’s next?